Meal Timing for Beginners: Does When You Eat Actually Matter? — guide

 Post-workout

-However, eating protein within 1–2 hours after training is still sensible practice, particularly if you trained in a fasted state or haven't eaten for several hours.
+That said, eating protein within 1–2 hours after training is still sensible practice, particularly if you trained in a fasted state or haven't eaten for several hours — it fits protein distribution guidance (Schoenfeld & Aragon 2018) rather than magical-window logic.

 Pre-workout